Find out how many solar panels you need based on recent installations in your area

 450 watts | 15 |

+Solar panels rely on sunlight to generate electricity.
+Homes in sunnier places can install fewer solar panels to cover their electricity bills.
 For example, one 400-watt solar panel in Arizona can produce almost 90 kWh of electricity in one month.
 That same panel could only generate 36 kWh in Alaska.

-Roof angle and direction
+Roof space and design

 The following table outlines how much roof space is needed for different amounts of solar panels: